-This Statement of Basis (Statement) gives pertinent information regarding minor modifications to the above listed operating permit without the need for a public comment process.
-A Statement is not an enforceable part of a Missouri State Operating Permit.
+This Statement of Basis gives pertinent information regarding an internal minor permit modification to the above listed operating permit without the need for a public comment process.
+A statement of basis is not an enforceable part of a Missouri State Operating Permit.